sjfortin/showstash/README.md

 - [ ] Upload your concert photos to a concert specific photo gallery.
 - [ ] Add timestamp when user logs in
 - [ ] Fetch new setlist information if available for a show
+- [ ] Do not allow duplicate shows to be added

 ## Authors